 NEW RULES MAY BE PROPOSED AND CONSIDERED BY ANY VOTING MEMBER OF THE FARMERS

-FOR MORE INFORMATION AND TO REPORT ABSENCES PLEASE e-mail Theresa at
+FOR MORE INFORMATION AND TO REPORT ABSENCES PLEASE contact Julie Periman at

 To thank our loyal

-customers, the Cortez Farmers Market is introducing a Rewards Card.
-Just stop by
+customers, the Cortez Farmers Market offers a Rewards Card, and cards are

-card have been marked, you will turn in the completed card and receive $5 in
+card have been marked, turn in the completed card and receive $5 in

 Market Bucks, which can be spent like cash with any vendor.
-Youíll also get a
+Come back the

-new Rewards Card to start all over again!
+new Rewards Card and start all over again!
 (One per family, and you must be at

 least 18 to participate.)